steveknipmeyer/ModelRelief/ProjectNotes/Procedures.md

 ##### Solver (MeshTransform only)
 - [X] Extend the relevant Python class (e.g. DepthBuffer) to include the new properties
 ##### Testing
-- [X] Add the new properties to the ConstructValidModel method of the \<Model>TestModelFactory class.
+- [X] Add the new properties to the ConstructValidModel method of the /<Model>TestModelFactory class.
 - [ ] Run the unit tests.
-- [ ] Update the Solver\Test JSON files using MRUpdateSeedData.
+- [ ] Update the Solver/Test JSON files using MRUpdateSeedData.
 ##### Schema
 - [ ] Update ModelRelief.dgml schema diagram.